Argumentum a fortiori

-Argumentum a fortiori (literally "argument from the stronger [reason]") (/ˈɑː fɔːrtiˈoʊri/, /ˈeɪ fɔːrʃiˈɔːraɪ/) is a form of argumentation that draws upon existing confidence in a proposition to argue in favor of a second proposition that is held to be implicit in, and even more certain than, the first.
+Argumentum a fortiori (literally "argument from the stronger [reason]") (/ˈɑː fɔːrtiˈoʊri/, /ˈeɪ fɔːrʃiˈɔːraɪ/) is a form of argumentation that draws upon existing confidence in a proposition to argue in favour of a second proposition that is held to be implicit in, and even more certain than, the first.

 Usage

 American usage

 In Garner's Modern American Usage, Garner says writers sometimes use a fortiori as an adjective as in "a usage to be resisted".
 He provides this example: "Clearly, if laws depend so heavily on public acquiescence, the case of conventions is an a fortiori [read even more compelling] one."

 Jewish usage

 A fortiori arguments are regularly used in Jewish law under the name kal va-chomer, literally "mild and severe", the mild case being the one we know about, while trying to infer about the more severe case.

 Relation to ancient Indian logic

-In ancient Indian logic (nyaya), the instrument of argumentation known as kaimutika or kaimutya nyaya is found to have resemblance with a fortiori argument.
+In ancient Indian logic (nyaya), the instrument of argumentation known as kaimutika or kaimutya nyaya is found to have a resemblance with a fortiori argument.
 Kaimutika has been derived from the words kim uta meaning "what is to be said of".